 Easy-going Parral has a big place in Mexican history and some good museums.
-Its chief claim to fame is that it’s where Pancho Villa was murdered on July 20, 1923, and buried – with 30,000 attending his funeral at Parral’s Panteón de Dolores cemetery.
-Three years after his burial, his corpse was dug up and beheaded by persons unknown, and in 1976, his remains were moved to the capital.
+Its chief claim to fame is that it’s where Pancho Villa was murdered (on July 20, 1923) and buried – with 30,000 attending his funeral at Parral’s Panteón de Dolores cemetery.
+Three years after his burial, his corpse was dug up and beheaded by persons unknown, and in 1976 his remains were moved to Mexico City.

-Founded as a mining settlement in 1631, throughout the 17th century enslaved indigenous people mined the rich veins of silver and other minerals from Parral’s La Prieta mine, which makes a fascinating visit.
+Founded as a mining settlement in 1631, Parral grew rich on the slave labor of the indigenous people who mined the rich veins of silver and other minerals from Parral’s La Prieta mine throughout the 17th century.

 If you're anywhere near Parral in mid-July, don't miss the spectacular celebrations to mark Villa's death.